concept w / Shutterstock

-Titanium is resistant to corrosive attack by dilute solutions of pure sulfuric acid at low temperatures.
-At 32°F (0°C), unalloyed titanium is resistant to concentrations of about 20 percent sulfuric acid.
-This decreases to about 5 percent acid at room temperature.
-Grade 7 is resistant to about 45 percent acid at room temperature.
-In boiling sulfuric acid, unalloyed titanium will show high corrosion rates in solutions with as little as 0.5% sulfuric acid.
+Titanium exhibits resistance to corrosion by dilute solutions of pure sulfuric acid at low temperatures.
+Unalloyed titanium is resistant to concentrations of about 20% sulfuric acid at 32 °F (0 °C).
+This drops to around 5% acid at room temperature.
+Grade 7 alloy is resistant to approximately 45% acid at room temperature.
+In boiling sulfuric acid, unalloyed titanium exhibits high corrosion rates in solutions with as low as 0.5% sulfuric acid.

-Titanium is rapidly attacked by hydrofluoric acid of even very dilute concentrations and is therefore not recommended for use with hydrofluoric acid solutions or in fluoride containing solutions below pH 7.
-Certain complexing metal ions (i.e., Al+3, Cr+6) may effectively inhibit corrosion in dilute fluoride solutions.
+Titanium undergoes quick corrosion in the presence of hydrofluoric acid even in very dilute concentrations.
+Therefore, it is not recommended for use with solutions of hydrofluoric acid or in fluoride-containing solutions with a pH of less than 7.
+Some complexing metal ions (for example, Cr+6, Al+3) might be effective at preventing corrosion in dilute fluoride solutions.

-Corrosion of unalloyed titanium in sulfurous acid is low: 0.02 milliinches per year - mpy (0.0005 mm/y) in 6 percent concentration at room temperature.
-Samples exposed to sulfurous acid (6 percent sulfur dioxide content) at 212 °F (100 °C) showed a corrosion rate of 0.04 - mpy (0.001 mm/y).
+Low corrosion rates have been observed for unalloyed titanium in sulfurous acid: 0.02 milli-inches per year (mpy) (0.0005 mm/year) in 6% concentration at room temperature.
+Samples exposed to sulfurous acid (6% sulfur dioxide content) at 212 °F (100 °C) exhibited a corrosion rate of 0.04 mpy (0.001 mm/year).

 Other Inorganic Acids